dangthanhan507/dangthanhan507.github.io/graph-notes/index.md

 has_children: true
 ---

-My quick notes on graph stuff to get caught up in graphs (for the sake of my learning projects).
+My quick notes on graph stuff based on some articles.

-These are first-pass notes that need extra work:
-- latent-gnn.md
-- gnn-pde.md
-- scaling-gnns.md
-- graph-rewiring.md